 Sexual assault claims

-The incident must be reported to the police and ideally there must be witnesses.
-Examples of cases which lead to prosecutions include sexual assault waiting for a tram, getting on a bus, and in the workplace.
-Once it has been reported and the police or if on a train, British Transport Police investigate and pass over to the CPS to prosecute, you should be able to claim.
+Examples of cases which led to prosecutions include a sexual assault waiting for a tram, getting on a bus, and in the workplace.
+Once the matter has been reported to the police (including British Transport Police) and the matter is investigated – It is usually necessary for the case to passed to the Crown Prosecution Service (CPS) to prosecute; where this happens, you should be able to claim.

 These sexual offences are at the more minor end of the CICA compensation scale, so will usually be awarded between £1,000 and £3,000 depending upon whether the groping occurred over clothing or beneath clothing.
 Our criminal injuries compensation calculator offers a guide as to how much you could claim.